๐Ÿ”ฌBiological Chemistry I

 Why This Matters

-RNA isn't just a messenger—it's a molecular Swiss Army knife that performs everything from carrying genetic instructions to catalyzing chemical reactions.
-In Biological Chemistry I, you're being tested on how cells convert genetic information into functional proteins (the central dogma) and how gene expression is regulated at multiple levels.
-Understanding RNA types means understanding transcription, translation, post-transcriptional modification, and gene silencing—all core exam concepts.
+RNA isn't just a messenger.
+It performs everything from carrying genetic instructions to catalyzing chemical reactions to silencing genes.
+In Biological Chemistry I, you need to understand how cells convert genetic information into functional proteins (the central dogma) and how gene expression is regulated at multiple levels.
+That means knowing the roles RNA plays in transcription, translation, post-transcriptional modification, and gene silencing.

 Don't just memorize that "mRNA carries information" or "tRNA brings amino acids."
 Know what role each RNA plays in the flow of genetic information and how regulatory RNAs control gene expression.
-Exam questions love to ask you to compare RNA types by function, identify which RNA is involved in a specific process, or explain how mutations in one RNA type would affect protein synthesis.
+Exam questions will ask you to compare RNA types by function, identify which RNA is involved in a specific process, or explain how a defect in one RNA type would affect protein synthesis.

 Direct Players in Protein Synthesis

-These RNAs work together at the ribosome to translate genetic information into proteins.
-Each plays a distinct role in the central dogma: carrying the message, reading it, or building the machinery.
+These three RNAs work together at the ribosome to translate genetic information into proteins.
+Each plays a distinct role: carrying the message, reading it, or building the machinery that does the work.

 Messenger RNA (mRNA)

-• Carries genetic information from DNA to ribosomes—serves as the template that dictates amino acid sequence during translation
+• Carries genetic information from DNA to ribosomes, serving as the template that dictates amino acid sequence during translation

-• Contains codons—three-nucleotide sequences that specify which amino acid gets added (this is the direct link between genotype and phenotype)
+• Contains codons, which are three-nucleotide sequences that each specify an amino acid (or a stop signal).
+This is the direct molecular link between genotype and phenotype.

 Transfer RNA (tRNA)